benmsisson/ShirtPick/README.md

 # ShirtPick
 Portion of a larger project providing clothing recommendations based off temperature and weather.
 This is simply a demonstration for TensorFlow's application to this problem.
 Code to be ran is in data_loader.py.
-The last two lines can be commented in/out to show training/testing capabilities as well as saving/loading
+The last two lines can be commented in/out to show training/testing capabilities as well as saving/loading. request.py contains the code used to pull data from forecast.io, but I have removed my key for security reasons.